USAID-OHA-SI/pretty_in_grey40K/examples/tables_with_gt_example.md

 ### Using `gt` to make publication quality tables

-Sometimes a well formatted table can be as effective as a visualization.
-In this example, we will go show you how use the `gt` package to generate a high-quality table.
 The `gt` [package](s%20all%20about%20making%20it%20simple%20to%20produce%20nice-looking%20display%20tables) is all about making it simple to produce nice-looking display tables.
 As before, we'll use the `hts` testing data to create our table.

 ```{r}
   library(tidyverse)